terrakuh/fast_cgi/README.md

 ### Roles

 Every role is provided an output stream by `output()`, an error stream by `error()` and request parameters by `params()`.
-Only one user specific role for each type can be integrated.
+Only one user specific role can be integrated for each type.
 Integration can look like:

 ```cpp
 protocol.set_role<my_responder>();